- “Americanah” by Chimamanda Ngozi Adichie

 - What “steps” in my journey have brought me to where I am today?

 Duke is a selective, private university located in Durham, “Bull City,” North Carolina.
 Founded by Methodists and Quakers in the present-day town of Trinity in 1838, the school moved to Durham in 1892 and has since risen to consideration as one of the top academic institutions in the world.
-In 2016, Duke admitted 9% of applicants, and it currently sits at #8 in the U.S. News 2017 National University Rankings.
+For the Class of 2022, Duke admitted 6.4% of applicants, and it currently sits at #8 in the U.S. News National University Rankings.

 A medium-sized university, Duke’s undergraduate population totals at roughly 6,600 students.
 The institution utilizes a semester-based calendar and is organized into the two schools: the Trinity School of Arts and Sciences, and the Pratt School of Engineering.
 Duke boasts a diverse, global student body, cutting-edge research opportunities, and top-tier athletics programs.